mortonne/cymr/docs/source/guide/generation.rst

 Next, we define parameters for the simulation.
 Often these will be taken from a parameter fit (see :doc:`/guide/fitting`).
 Here, we'll just define the parameters we want directly.
-We also need to create a :py:class:`~cymr.parameters.Parameters` object to define how the model patterns are used.
+We also need to create a :py:class:`~cymr.cmr.CMRParameters` object to define how the model patterns are used.

 .. ipython:: python